PowerShell/CompletionPredictor/README.md

 > NOTE: Make sure you use PowerShell 7.2 with PSReadLine 2.2.2.

-1. Import the module by `Import-Module .\bin\CompletionPredictor`.
+1. Install the module by `Install-Module -Name CompletionPredictor -Repository PSGallery`
-2. Enable prediction from the plugin source for PSReadLine: `Set-PSReadLineOption -PredictionSource Plugin`.
+1. Enable prediction from the plugin source for PSReadLine: `Set-PSReadLineOption -PredictionSource HistoryAndPlugin`
-3. Switch between the `Inline` and `List` prediction views, by pressing <kbd>F2</kbd>.
+1. Switch between the `Inline` and `List` prediction views, by pressing <kbd>F2</kbd>